amcajal/SMW_Bruteforce_Hacking/README.md

 But it could be done also modifying directly the bytes of the ROM itself.
 The assumption is that everything about the game -physics, logic, sprites, color palettes- is contained in the ROM.
-So the bytes specifying the color of Mario suite are also contained in the ROM. **This is, indeed, true.**
+So the bytes specifying the color of Mario's suit are also contained in the ROM. **This is, indeed, true.**

 Which ones?
 The bytes implementing the color palette could be found using a resource like [Super Mario World Central](https://www.smwcentral.net/),